 5) Agree terms up front:

 Do it at the start of the process – not the end when you want to make an offer to a candidate.
 The recruitment fees, the payment terms, and the guarantee period are the 3 most important things to understand and agree up front.
 Expect that different firms will offer different terms for a different level of service – you wouldn’t expect to pay Holden prices in a Mercedes dealership, would you?
-They offer the same thing, cars, but a very different product all together.
+They offer the same thing, cars, but a very different product altogether.

 If price is your main driver then be pragmatic on what you expect from your recruiter: “Buy Cheap, Buy Twice” is a bad situation for everyone concerned.